twitter/twemproxy/README.md

 Observability in twemproxy is through logs and stats.

-Twemproxy exposes stats at the granularity of server pool and servers per pool through the stats monitoring port.
+Twemproxy exposes stats at the granularity of server pool and servers per pool through the stats monitoring port by responding with the raw data over TCP.
 The stats are essentially JSON formatted key-value pairs, with the keys corresponding to counter names.
 By default stats are exposed on port 22222 and aggregated every 30 seconds.
 Both these values can be configured on program start using the `-c` or `--conf-file` and `-i` or `--stats-interval` command-line arguments respectively.
 You can print the description of all stats exported by  using the `-D` or `--describe-stats` command-line argument.

     $ nutcracker --describe-stats